repman-io/composer-plugin/README.md

 ### Custom Repman Server

-You can use this plugin even with custom Repman instance.
+You can use this plugin even with custom [standalone Repman](https://repman.io/standalone) instance.
 Add this config to your `composer.json` file:

 ```json
     "extra": {